 Ownership of a property is transferred by the deed of sale and purchase or through a private agreement certified by a person or entity legally qualified for this procedure (see 13.2 below) and not by the registration.
 The final registration constitutes a presumption of the existence of a right to the property that belongs to the registered holder.

-Lack of record of such facts in the land registry may entail lack of protection of the relevant property purchaser vis-a-vis third parties (erga omnes effects) and also the impossibility to transfer such property.
+Lack of record of such facts in the land registry may entail lack of protection of the relevant property purchaser vis-a-vis third parties (erga omnes effects) and the impossibility of transferring such property.